 \section{Introduction}

-Recent advances in statistical computation and methodology have allowed researchers to analyze increasingly complex data structures.
-One such example is network data, which arise naturally in many scientific fields as a representation of pairwise connections (edges) among a collection of units (nodes).
-Classical statistical questions need to be answered anew for these complex structures, and in this work we develop methodology for one such classical question, two-sample testing for differences in the means.
-This problem is especially relevant in applications such as neuroimaging, where it is common to observe samples of networks (each patient's brain image corresponds to one network), often split into groups according to a case-control status or another categorical covariate \citep{zalesky10networkbased}.
+Modern data structures are increasingly complex, and classical statistical questions need to be answered anew for these complex structures.
+One such structure is network data, which arise naturally in many scientific fields as a representation of pairwise connections (edges) among a collection of units (nodes).
+In this work, we study a classical question, two-sample testing for differences in the means, as it applies to networks.
+This problem is especially relevant in applications such as neuroimaging, where it is common to observe multiple of networks (each patient's brain image corresponds to one network), and compare groups by a case-control status or another categorical covariate.